Ropemakers' Tower

-The Ropemakers' Tower (Turnul Frânghierilor, Seilerturm), one of the nine towers located inside the Citadel of Sighişoara, Mureș County in Romania, has currently been turned into a guard house for the cemetery of the church, it is the only inhabited tower among the nine left.
-Its importance lies primarily in the fact that in the basement you can find traces of plugged loopholes which prove how high the ancient walls were.
+The Ropemakers' Tower (Turnul Frânghierilor, Seilerturm), one of the nine towers located inside the Citadel of Sighişoara, Mureș County in Romania, has currently been turned into a guard house for the cemetery of the church.
+It is the only inhabited tower among the nine left.
+Its importance lies primarily in the fact that in the basement, people can find traces of plugged loopholes which prove how high the ancient walls were.

 This tower is a prism with a squared base.
 Like neighbouring tower of Goldsmiths, it overlaid the old stone enclosure on top; this is due to the fact that in the basement signs of the original battlements can be seen.
 In 1630 the tower was repaired by Major M. Eisenberger.